Lensman series: In Japan

 Both the 1984 long-running theatrical animation and the animated TV series were adapted into manga.
 The movie's adaptation was created by Moribi Murano and divided into three volumes.
-The TV series adaptation by Mitsuru Miura was serialized in Weekly Shonen Magazine and then reprinted in three tankoubon pocket volumes.
+The TV series adaptation by Mitsuru Miura was serialized in Weekly Shōnen Magazine and then reprinted in three tankōbon pocket volumes.
 No English translation of these two manga has been published so far.

 Eternity Comics (1990–1991)

 Initially, Eternity's Lensman comics run consisted almost entirely of adaptations of the Lensman TV episodes, but they also began writing additional material.